datalad/datalad-osf/docs/source/tutorial/exporthumandata.rst

     Imagine you have been collecting data and want to share it with others.
     All your colleagues have only sparse experience with the command line, but are frequent OSF users.
-    Therefore, you place all data in a dataset and export the latest version of your data to the OSF in a human readable way, for others to view it conveniently in the webinterface.
+    Therefore, you place all data in a dataset and export the latest version of your data to the OSF in a human readable way, for others to view it conveniently in the web interface.

     As you want a human-readable representation and decide to not share the version history, but only the most recent state of the data, you pick the ``exportonly`` sibling mode.